-The largest of the peritoneal folds.
+The greater omentum is the largest of the peritoneal folds.
 The greater omentum hangs down from the stomach, separating the intestines from the anterior wall of the abdomen.
 In a well-nourished individual, it is loaded with fat, and usually extends to the pubis and to the sides of the abdomen.
 Sometimes, however, it is less extensive, and coils of intestines may be seen at its margins; and, in a thin subject, it may be devoid of fat and resemble a thick gauze veil.

 The greater omentum is a double fold of peritoneum, and possesses therefore four layers – two anterior and two posterior.
 The anterior two layers are attached to the lower border of the stomach and to the first half-inch of the duodenum, where they are continuous with the peritoneum on the front and back of the stomach and duodenum.
 From this attachment, they descend to the lower part of the abdomen proper and then bend sharply backward to become the posterior two layers.
 The posterior two layers ascend to be attached to the lower margin of the transverse colon, which they enclose, and then are continuous with the two layers of the transverse mesocolon.
 Both the omentum and the mesocolon are attached to the colon much nearer its front that its back, and it therefore bulges backward from them.